ArcadeRonin/ArcadeRonin.github.io/_posts/2025-12-13-welcome-to-retro-ron.md

 Welcome!
 I’m **Ron Payne Jr** — aka **Retro Ron**.

 This site is where I’ll be writing about:
-- 🎮 Retro games (what aged well, what didn’t)
+- 🎮 Retro games (thoughts, reviews, ideas)
 - 🖥️ Retro tech and hardware tinkering
+- ⚔️ Dungeon Crawl Classics (modules, play reports, zine notes)
 - 🛠️ I.T.
 Desktop Support notes and small projects

-If you found this site through Facebook, welcome — this is my home base.
+If you found this site, welcome — this is my home base.